-NON-CRIMINALIZATION: Non-criminalization laws should prohibit arresting, detaining, charging, and prosecuting minors for prostitution offenses and, instead, direct child and youth survivors to services and care.
+NON-CRIMINALIZATION: Non-criminalization laws should prohibit arresting, detaining, charging, and prosecuting all minors for prostitution offenses, regardless of whether a finding of trafficking victimization is made, and, instead, require law enforcement to direct child and youth survivors to specialized services and care.
 Non-criminalization laws should also prohibit criminalizing child sex trafficking survivors for other crimes committed as a result of their victimization.